JustWhit3/osmanip/README.md

 ### Functions and variables

 List of the currently defined functions:
-- `std::string feat ( std::map <std::string, std::string> & generic_map, std::string feat )`: which takes an `std::map` object as the first argument and an `std::string` object (map key) as the second argument and returns the interested color / style feature by returning the map value from the correspondent key.
+- `std::string feat ( std::map <std::string, std::string> & generic_map, std::string feat )`: which takes an `std::map` object as the first argument and an `std::string` object (map key) as the second argument and returns the interested color / style feature by returning the map value from the corresponding key.

 List of the currently defined std::map objects:
-- `std::map <std::string, std::string> col`: which is used for the color features and currently supports the following list of colors (first `std::string`) with the correspondent ASCII code (second `std::string`) or string value in the case of the `error` feature:
+- `std::map <std::string, std::string> col`: which is used for the color features and currently supports the following list of colors (first `std::string`) with the corresponding ASCII code (second `std::string`) or string value in the case of the `error` feature:
+  * `error` / `Inserted color is not supported!\n`
   * `reset` / `\033[0m`
-  * `error` / `Inserted color is not supported!\n`
   * `black` / `\033[30m`
   * `red` / `\033[31m`
   * `green` / `\033[32m`